92nd Infantry Division (United States): World War I

 A special "Negro zone" was to be built at the east end of Camp Funston, with "separate amusement places and exchanges."
 A.D.
 Jellison, a banker of Junction City, Kansas, gave a plot of land for a "community house," to be erected by the Black trainees who had been drafted from seven states.

 Officers of the 367th Infantry Regiment, 92nd Division, on the Western Front, pictured here in September 1918.

 As was the case with the 93rd Division, parts of the 92nd served under and alongside the French Army.
 The main body of the American Expeditionary Forces (AEF), adhering to the racial policies of Southern President Woodrow Wilson, Secretary of War Newton D. Baker, and southern Democrats, who promoted the "separate but equal" doctrine, refused to allow African American soldiers to serve in combat with white American soldiers.

 Arriving on the Western Front, the 92nd was a green and untried unit that was not even given time to maneuver as a division before being committed to the line.
-After arrival the 92nd, like all AEF units, trained for deployment in the trenches.
-They began to be introduced by company into the French sector front lines in mid-August 1918.
+After arrival the 92nd, like all AEF units, trained in trench warfare.
+They began to be introduced by company into the French sector of the front lines in mid-August 1918.
 The 92nd Artillery Brigade did not come online until October 1918.
 Ralph Waldo Tyler was assigned to report on the 92nd Division by Secretary Baker.
 He was the first and, at the time, only accredited African American reporting on the Great War.

-The 92nd Division saw combat in the Meuse-Argonne Offensive during November 1918.
+The 92nd Division saw combat in the Meuse–Argonne offensive, the largest battle fought by the AEF in the war (and the largest in U.S. military history), during November 1918 and was engaged in fighting right up until the Armistice with Germany on November 11.